List of Crusades: Crusades to the Holy Land (1095–1291)

 The conflicts that are usually associated with crusades in the Holy Land begin with the Council of Clermont in 1095 and end with the loss of Acre in 1291.
 These include the numbered Crusades (First through Eighth or Ninth) with numerous smaller crusades intermixed.
 One of the first to view the Crusades as a movement was English historian Thomas Fuller (1608–1661), whose Historie of the Holy Warre (1639) identified crusades as the Holy War consisting of "Voyages," numbering One through Thirteen, plus a Last Voyage and two additional Holy Wars.
 These Voyages include the First through Eighth Crusades in current numbering.
 Shortly thereafter, French Jesuit Louis Maimbourg (1610–1686) published his Histoire des Croisades pour la délivrance de la Terre Sainte (1675), identify the First through Fifth Crusades.
 In his work The Crusades—An Encyclopedia, historian Alan V. Murray further explains the traditional numbering of crusades:

 The list of the Crusades to the Holy Land from 1095 through 1291 is as follows.

-First Crusade.
-The First Crusade (1095–1099) refers to the activities from the Council of Clermont of 1095 through the establishment of the Kingdom of Jerusalem and the battle of Ascalon in 1099.
+First Crusade (1095–1099).
+The First Crusade encompases the activities from the Council of Clermont of 1095 through the establishment of the Kingdom of Jerusalem and the Battle of Ascalon in 1099.
 Sometimes segregated into the People's Crusade and the Princes' Crusade.
 Some accounts also include the Crusade of 1101 here.
-The original chroniclers of the First Crusade did not, of course, refer to at such, or even as a crusade (as noted above).
+The original chroniclers of the First Crusade did not, of course, refer to it as such, or even as a crusade (as noted above).
 In the twelve Latin chronicles, the event is called, for example, the Deeds of the Franks or the Expedition to Jerusalem.
 Anna Komnene simply notes the arrival of the various armies in Constantinople, and Arabic historian ibn Athir calls it the Coming of the Franks.
 Thomas Fuller referred to it as Voyage 1 of the Holy Warre.
 It is unclear as to who first used the term, but it has been credited to Louis Maimbourg in his 1675 Histoire des Croisades.
 The term was certainly in common use by the 18th century as seen in Voltaire's Histoire des Croisades (1750–1751) and Edward Gibbon's History of the Decline and Fall of the Roman Empire (1776–1789).
 Thomas Asbridge's The First Crusade: A New History (2004) is among the standard references used today.

-People's Crusade.
-The People's Crusade (1096) was a prelude to the First Crusade led by Peter the Hermit, the first of what is known as the Popular Crusades.
+People's Crusade (1096).
+The People's Crusade was a prelude to the First Crusade led by Peter the Hermit, the first of what is known as the Popular Crusades.
 It is sometimes regarded as an integral part of the First Crusade, with the Princes' Crusade as the second part.
 A standard reference is Peter der Eremite.
 Ein kritischer Beitrag zur Geschichte des ersten Kreuzzuges (1879) by pioneering German historian Heinrich Hagenmeyer (1834–1915).
 Peter and his crusade achieved a popular status in the 19th century through such works as Heroes of the Crusades (1869) by Barbara Hutton.
 The references shown above for the First Crusade generally cover the People's Crusade as well.